ericsizemore/pagination/README.md

 }
 ```

-There are lots of other pieces of meta data held within the [pagination object](#pagination-object).
+There are lots of other pieces of metadata held within the [pagination object](#pagination-object).
 These can be used for building
 first, last, previous and next buttons.

 ### MySQL Example